WojtekBB/bedrock-wiki/docs/concepts/shaders.md

 ---

 :::warning
 The shaders on this page are incompatible with [Render Dragon](https://help.minecraft.net/hc/en-us/articles/360052771272-About-the-1-16-200-Update-for-Windows-10-).
 That means that they will not work on Windows 10 or Console devices!
+Render Dragon got introduced to iOS and Android in 1.18.30.
 :::

 ## Overview